Federal Resources for Small Businesses

 Does Receipt of the Loan/Grant Impact Eligibility for Other Programs? |

-Yes.
-If you received or will receive a PPP loan on or after December 27, 2020, you will not be eligible for a Shuttered Venue Operations Grant. |
+Update: If you apply for a PPP loan after December 27, 2020, you can still apply for a Shuttered Venue Operators Grant.
+An eligible entity's SVOG will simply be reduced by the PPP loan amount. |

-Yes.
-If you received or will receive a PPP loan on or after December 27, 2020, you will not be eligible for a Shuttered Venue Operations Grant. |
+Update: If you apply for a PPP loan after December 27, 2020, you can still apply for a Shuttered Venue Operators Grant.
+An eligible entity's SVOG will simply be reduced by the PPP loan amount. |

 No. Receipt of a COVID-19 EIDL loan does not impact eligibility for a PPP loan or for a Shuttered Venue Operators Grant. |